Vegetarianism has a lot going for it these days.

 Using a pantry full of fresh ingredients as inspiration, the chefs at Moroccan Soup Bar treat diners to a feast of flavoursome African and Middle Eastern food.

-Whether you’re interested in sampling a new cuisine or wish to reap the benefits of eating healthily, you can confidently take your seat at Moroccan Soup Bar safe in the knowledge that you’re in very capable hands.
+Whether you’re interested in sampling a new cuisine or wish to reap the benefits of eating healthily, you can confidently take your seat at Moroccan Soup Bar safe in the knowledge that you’re in good hands.

 Menu Highlight: Moroccan Soup Bar’s menu is communicated to diners verbally at their tables, and the restaurant is renowned for its colourful vegetarian spreads.